Update you browser

 The Global Talent Visa is available for creative practitioners, cultural workers and international experts from outside the European Economic Area (EEA) to live and work in the UK and benefit from and contribute to UK cultural life.

-Applicants for the Global Talent Visa must be 'established as, or demonstrate potential to become, a world-leading artist and/or an internationally recognised expert in their field within the arts'.
+Applicants for the Global Talent Visa must be 'established as, or demonstrate the potential to become, a world-leading artist and/or an internationally recognised expert in their field

 Eligibility